FAForever/wiki-pages/faf-version-guidelines.md

 ## 3.5 Implement Source Area / Angle {#sec-3-5}

-After completing all the necessary preparation steps, it is now time to implement the `source` area or angle (see [3.2](#sec-3-2)).
+After completing all the necessary preparation steps, it is now time to implement the `source` area or angle (see [3.2](#sec-3-2)) based on the `Editor Map Version`.

 **Automating the implementation of the `source` area or angle using the `MapTransformer` by Sheikah is highly recommended.
 This ensures consistency and accuracy in the process, while also saving time and effort.** If you need to manually implement or recreate map assets, such as mirroring decals, refer to the documented steps at [3.5.2](#sec-3-5-2).

 ### 3.5.1 Automated Rotation / Mirror² (MapTransformer) {#sec-3-5-1}

-The `MapTransformer` rotates and mirrors² map content based on the `symmetry` and `source` settings of the input map.
+The `MapTransformer` is a java command line tool.
+The `MapTransformer` rotates and mirrors² the map content based on the `symmetry` and `source` settings of the input map.
 Content that does not belong to the `source` gets deleted and repopulated according to the `symmetry` settings.
-Changes can be done separately or `--all` at once.
-The `MapTransformer` is currently a java command line tool.
+Changes can be done separately or `--all` at once. .

 > **Notes:**
-> - The `symmetry` settings derive from the original `source map version`.
+> - The `symmetry` settings (rotation, mirror) derive from the original `source map version`.
 > - The `--all` option should be used to ensure a balanced `FAF version` map.
 > - The `MapTransformer` does not create AI markers / preserve connections.
 > - ² The `MapTransformer` is currently unable to mirror decals, see b2ag’s [scmap_mirror_tool](https://github.com/b2ag/scmap_mirror_tool) to mirror `.scmap` content.